1. Our approach to privacy

 - Right to erasure.
 The right to obtain the erasure of your personal information without undue delay in certain circumstances, such as where the personal information is no longer necessary in relation to the purposes for which it was collected or processed.

-8.3 If you reside in the European Union (EU), Clio is the controller of your personal information for purposes of European data protection legislation.
+8.4 If you reside in the EU or UK, Clio is the controller of your personal information for purposes of EU or UK data protection legislation.
 You also have the right to lodge a complaint to your local data protection authority.
-Information about how to contact your local data protection authority is available at ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.
+Information about how to contact your local data protection authority is available at https://edpb.europa.eu/about-edpb/about-edpb/members_en.
+UK residents may lodge a complaint with the Information Commissioner’s Office at https://ico.org.uk/make-a-complaint/data-protection-complaints/.

 9. Cookies and similar technologies